-Your employer will be able to offset the tuition fees associated with this programme against the Apprenticeship Levy; they should seek financial guidance on this through professional services.
+Your employer will be able to offset the tuition fees associated with this program against the Apprenticeship Levy; they should seek financial guidance on this through professional services.

 Teaching and Learning Methods

-This course is studied on a modular basis, leading to a foundation degree qualification after three years, and, following a further two years of study, an honours top-up degree.
-The programme content is delivered over one day a week, which can be arranged to fit around your workplace schedule and the demands of your employer.
-You will also be expected to undertake a significant amount of independent study, however the programme structure is designed to ease you into this with opportunities for you to develop your academic skills and literacy.
+This course is studied on a modular basis, leading to a foundation degree qualification after three years, and, following a further two years of study, an honors top-up degree.
+The program content is delivered over one day a week, which can be arranged to fit around your work schedule and the demands of your employer.
+You will also be expected to undertake a significant amount of independent study, however, the program structure is designed to ease you into this with opportunities for you to develop your academic skills and literacy.